-Convertible bonds and share options Bucher Industries has no outstanding convertible bonds.
-Share options granted to members of the group management, division managements and selected specialists under the share option plan are shown on pages 110 to 111 of this annual report.
+Convertible bonds and share options Bucher Industries AG has no outstanding convertible bonds.
+Share options granted to members of the group management, division and segment management and selected specialists under the share option plan are shown on page 113 of this annual report.
 The shares required to meet awards are purchased in the open market and held by Bucher Beteiligungs-Stiftung.